XLR connector: Design

 XLR connectors are available in male and female versions in both cable and chassis mounting designs, a total of four styles.
 This is slightly unusual as many other connector designs omit one of the styles (typically a chassis mounting male connector).

 The female XLR connectors are designed with a longer metal sleeve to first connect pin 1 (the earth pin), before the other pins make contact, when a male XLR connector is inserted.
-With the ground connection established before the signal lines are connected, the insertion (and removal) of XLR connectors in live equipment is possible without hearing an annoying static pop (as usually happens with, for example, RCA connectors).
+With the ground connection established before the signal lines are connected, the insertion (and removal) of XLR connectors in live equipment is possible without hearing a static pop (as usually happens with, for example, RCA connectors).

 The number of pins varies.
 As of 2016, XLR connectors are available with up to 10 pins, and mini XLR connectors with up to eight.
 XLR connectors from different manufacturers will intermate, with the exception of six-pin models, which are available in two incompatible designs.
 The older Switchcraft six-pin design adds a center pin to the standard five-pin design, whereas the newer Neutrik design is a different pattern.
 The Switchcraft six-pin female will accept a standard five-pin male plug whereas the Neutrik six-pin design will not.
 Neutrik offers connectors in both six-pin designs.